-The Health and Social Care Board's performance framework is determined by the Department of Health, Social Services and Public Safety in light of its wider strategic aims and of current Public Service Agreement objectives and targets.
-The Health and Social Care Board's key targets, standards and actions are defined by the Department of Health, Social Services and Public Safety within "Priorities for Action" and approved by the Minister.
+The performance framework for the Health and Social Care Board is determined by the Department of Health in light of its wider strategic aims and of current Public Service Agreement objectives and targets.
+The key targets, standards and actions for the Health and Social Care Board are defined by the Department of Health within "Priorities for Action" and approved by the Minister.

-The Department of Health, Social Services and Public Safety has strengthened its assurance and accountability arrangements in business planning of its Arm's Length Bodies and, as such, the Health and Social Care Board is required to reflect these within its annual Business Plans (including Commissioning Plan and Corporate Plan).
+The Department of Health has strengthened its assurance and accountability arrangements in business planning of its Arm's Length Bodies and, as such, the Health and Social Care Board is required to reflect these within its annual Business Plans (including Commissioning Plan and Corporate Plan).

-The Health and Social Care (Commissioning Plan) Direction (Northern Ireland) 2013, issued by the Department of Health, Social Services and Public Safety defines the focus and broad format of the annual "Commissioning Plan" which is drawn up by the Health and Social Care Board in accordance with Section 8 of the Health and Social Care (Reform) Act (NI) 2009, in consultation with the Public Health Agency, having due regard for any advice or information provided by the Public Health Agency and published only with its approval.
+The Health and Social Care (Commissioning Plan) Direction (Northern Ireland) 2016, issued by the Department of Health defines the focus and broad format of the annual "Commissioning Plan" which is drawn up by the Health and Social Care Board in accordance with Section 8 of the Health and Social Care (Reform) Act (NI) 2009, in consultation with the Public Health Agency, having due regard for any advice or information provided by the Public Health Agency and published only with its approval.

-Consistent with the timetable for the Northern Ireland Executive budgets, the Health and Social Care Board shall submit annually to the Department of Health, Social Services and Public Safety, a draft of the Health and Social Care Board Corporate Plan covering up to three years ahead.
+Consistent with the timetable for the Northern Ireland Executive budgets, the Health and Social Care Board shall submit annually to the Department of Health, a draft of the Health and Social Care Board Corporate Plan covering up to three years ahead.
 The Corporate Plan outlines the key objectives for the organisation in addition to those associated with the Commissioning Plan and those that will support its delivery.
-The Corporate Plan shall be published by the Health and Social Care Board and made available on its website. www.hscboard.hscni.net.
+The Corporate Plan shall be published by the Health and Social Care Board and made available on its website www.hscboard.hscni.net.